 Shipping All packages are sent by Canada Post.
 Full and complete addresses are important including unit or apt. #'s Incomplete addresses usually result in delays and costly returns and extra mailing charges by Canada Post.
 Please double check your order information.
+We only ship to addresses in Canada and the United States.
 Thank you.

 About Our Shop